bryndin/ai-coded-pacman/journal.md

 #### Notes
 - None of the LLMs where able to look at the file at github.
 Pasting the entire JS code only (partially) worked in ChatGPT, that was able to suggest a few minor improvements and printed the first part of the file back.
 So the other parts are probably were cut due to the token size.
+- Current code is 6,249 tokens (See https://platform.openai.com/tokenizer)
+- Context size.
+The exact context size for each of the Gemini, ChatGPT and MS Copilot is hard to find.
+Rumors vary significantly, ranging from 4k tokens to 32k.
+With the output being as small as 2k.
+  - ChatGPT 3.5 (input+output: 16k, output: 4k).
+We don't know if this is the model deployed, nor if there is a 4k pre message limit.
+- Given that returned code if often cut or the functions are replaced with stabs, we could be hitting that 4k token limit.
+- Llama3-70b-8192 on Groq seem to have output limit around 2k tokens.
+- Conclusion, LLMs have problems working with the code of 6k tokens.
+We may want to refactor the code to be more decoupled, then work on independent parts separately.